EU-Reporting for the Calendar Year 2025

 For which period do I have to report the amounts?

-Please provide the amounts of raw materials and/or biofuels that were handled as sustainable under ISCC EU at any point when you were covered by the ISCC EU certification in the calendar year 2023.
+Please provide the amounts of raw materials and/or final fuels that were handled as sustainable under ISCC EU (if your certificate was valid at any point in the calendar year 2025).
 This option is set as default in the form, so you do not have to change this.

 Which certification scopes are relevant for the reporting?